Want to learn how to optimize your site with WordPress SEO but don’t know how to get started?

 Link Assistant helps you build strategic internal links on autopilot, making the task much easier.
 In addition, it also shows the orphaned pages on your site.
 These are pages without any internal links, a problem that can hurt your SEO and user experience (UX).

-To make internal linking easy and fast, Link Assistant will give you suggestions on which articles to link to in your content and the anchor text to use.
-You can opt to include all link suggestions at once or add them individually as you vet them.
+To make internal linking easy and fast, Link Assistant will suggest which articles to link to in your content and the anchor text to use.
+You can include all link suggestions at once or add them individually as you vet them.

 Another way to improve blog post navigation is with anchor links.
 Anchor links let readers jump around your page.
 This is especially important for long articles.